Wayne Moses: Coaching career

-Personal life
+Personal life and death

 Moses received his bachelor's degree in political science in 1977.
 Prior to his football career, he trained as an agent with the FBI at Quantico, Virginia.
 In San Dimas High School, he played both football and basketball.

-He and his wife, Rosalind, have two adult daughters, Valerie and Kimberly.
+Moses and his wife, Rosalind, had two daughters, Valerie and Kimberly.
+Wayne Moses died in California on March 7, 2024, at the age of 69.